 There’s nothing like a steaming seafood stew to raise your spirits—and that’s exactly what this traditional dish does.
-Here’s where to get the best cataplana in Lisbon!
+Here’s our 6 favorite places to get the best cataplana in Lisbon!

 If you’ve ever been to a traditional Portuguese restaurant or eaten with a Portuguese family, you know how much this country loves seafood.
 It’s no wonder; much of it is coastal, with a history closely linked to maritime exploration.
 This is what infuses Lisbon with its seafaring spirit—and there’s perhaps no better culinary reflection of that identity than cataplana.